-A course director/coordinator who reports an incorrect grade to the Office of the Registrar must submit a grade change request form to the Office of the Registrar, which must be copied to the Dean or designee for information purposes.
+A Course Director who reports an incorrect grade to the Office of the Registrar must submit a grade change request form to the Office of the Registrar, which must be signed by the Associate Dean of Curriculum and the Associate Dean for Clinical Education.
+The Associate Dean of Curriculum must also sign grade change request forms due to remediation.
 In no case will a grade be lowered after a student has graduated.